-Don’t hit the panic button when a worker injures themselves in the workplace.
-You do, however, need to take action and take action fast!
+Don’t hit the panic button when an employee is injured in the workplace.
+You do, however, need to take fast action.

 Your first responsibility as an employer is to help your employee if they are hurt.
 This means providing them with any necessary first aid or transporting them to medical treatment.